Abnormal Uterine Bleeding

 Irregular cycles aren’t necessarily a sign that’s something is wrong.
 Cycle changes like this are common in women going through perimenopause, the natural life stage before menopause.

-You can count on the team at Artemis Menstrual Health and Gynecology to determine whether your abnormal uterine bleeding is a cause for concern and recommend treatment to manage your condition.
+You can count on the team at Artemis Center for Menstrual Disorders to determine whether your abnormal uterine bleeding is a cause for concern and recommend treatment to manage your condition.

 What causes abnormal uterine bleeding?